bestia-dev/cheatsheets/zellij_cheatsheet.md

 # Zellij - terminal workspaces

-[Zellij](https://zellij.dev/) is a terminal multiplexer and I will use it instead of "gnu screen".
-It can be an alternative also to tmux or terminator.
+[Zellij](https://zellij.dev/) is a terminal multiplexer and I will use it instead of "[gnu screen](https://www.gnu.org/software/screen/)".
+It can be an alternative also to [tmux](https://github.com/tmux/tmux/wiki) or [terminator](https://github.com/gnome-terminator/terminator).
 [Zellij](https://github.com/zellij-org/zellij) does not need a GUI (graphical use interface), because it works inside the text terminal.
 Great !
 Most of Linux servers don't even have a GUI, but can be used only with a text terminal over SSH.
 Zellij uses [NerdFonts](https://www.nerdfonts.com/) to make it look pretty.

 ## Installation

-I like to put my "personal" executables in ~/bin.
+I like to put my "personal" executables in `~/bin``.
 So I can see what specific binaries I use over time.
 And I can easily make a backup.
-If ~/bin does not exist, create the folder and add it to $PATH.
-Add it inside ~/.bashrc to have it there after restart.
+If `~/bin` does not exist, create the folder and add it to `$PATH`.
+Add it inside `~/.bashrc`` to have it there after restart.

 ```bash
 mkdir ~/bin